5 a.m. to 10 a.m. on 104.9 The Fox

-He is interested in sports, music of all kinds—especially live music, politics, and serving the community.
+He is interested in sports, music of all kinds—especially live music, news and politics and serving the community.

 5 a.m. to 10 a.m. on 104.9 The Fox

-Jim has been part of Fox Morning Show for the past 20 years with co-host Trey Stafford.
-Originally from Los Angeles, he has spent 40 years in the broadcast industry.
+Jim has been part of Fox Morning Show for the past 24 years with co-host Trey Stafford.
+Originally from Los Angeles, he has spent over 40 years in the broadcast industry.